-This might seem obvious, but you definitely want to get your Android smartwatch connected to Wi-Fi.
+This might seem obvious, but you definitely want to get your new Android smartwatch connected to Wi-Fi.
 Many of the features you'll want to use are going to require this connection to function properly.
 If your device supports Wi-Fi connectivity, you can swipe down from the top of the screen to access the settings.
 Navigate to connectivity and select Wi-Fi.
 You'll then want to add a network.
-If a password is required, you'll need to enter it on your phone before you select connect.
+If a password is required, you'll need to enter it on your phone before selecting connect.

 You'll benefit from having your watch connected to Wi-Fi.